wp-plugins/wp-easy-gallery/readme.txt

 == Description ==

-WP Easy Gallery is an easy to use WordPress gallery plugin that allows you to create and manage multiple photo galleries through a simple admin interface.
+WP Easy Gallery is an easy to use **WordPress Gallery Plugin** that allows you to create and manage multiple photo galleries through a simple admin interface.

+### WordPress Gallery Plugin

 Gallery plugin features include:

-- Enhanced social sharing capabilites for images
+- Enhanced social sharing capabilites for images in your gallery
 - Newly added class name (wp-easy-gallery) for easy thumbnail styling
 - Upload unique thumbnail image for galleries and set custom dimensions
 - Include multiple galleries on a page/post